 This is a stove top version of my Grandmother’s traditional Hungarian dish that was one of my most favorites growing up.
-My grandma would cook whole chicken legs in white rice bathed in oil and a ton of Hungarian paprika.
+My grandma would cook whole chicken legs in white rice bathed in oil, with onions and a ton of Hungarian paprika.
 My mom would kid that in order to make this properly, you need a full gallon of oil.
 If you are not interested in using a “fake” chicken product, or would like this dish to be gluten free, chickpeas replace the “chicken” in this dish remarkably well; it is equally delicious although not as familiar as what I grew up on.
 I served this with a huge side of Sautéed Kale.

 Vegan Chicken Paprikash